adayal/8flow-cupcake/README.md

 This is a simple express server designed to store information about cupcakes.
 Instead of using a real database, I opted to use a .json file that is created at runtime.
 If the file already exists, it will be reused.
-Based on the Swagger doc provided:
+When running this server, the default port 1234 will be used.
+The port can be customized through a .env file Based on the Swagger doc provided:

 # Base Path: /cupcake